 Don’t forget – there are two WordPress options – .org and .com.
 I still get confused between the two but for a self hosted site that does not include “wordpress” in the URL you have to go with WordPress.org.

 Siteground gives you a few free theme options to start off with so I chose a simple one called Cohen.
 My blog was on the Cohen theme for the first few weeks and then when WordPress came out with the 2016 theme I went with that one.

-The dashboard is pretty confusing for a first timer so I can explain some of the elements:
+The WordPress dashboard is pretty confusing for someone just starting a blog so let me explain some of the elements:

 Posts – where you can let your creativity go wild, write away and add media, images etc. You can save your posts as you work on them and once you hit publish you’ve formally put your first post up online!

 Appearance– where you can choose your theme, change your widgets and do other things that I haven’t figured out yet 😉